Grado Labs SR80e Review | UNREAL?

 Final Word

-Are you convinced that you should just go with the 60e?
+Are you convinced that the 60/80e isn’t worth it anymore?
 Let me know!

 All the best and God bless,